What Does Winterisation Mean?

 What is the Winterisation Fee?

 In Europe many car hire companies charge an additional fee to winterise their vehicles.
 This is a contentious issue because of the legal requirement, but it is a current reality.
 You can expect to pay 16 – 20 Euros per day for winter tyres, and probably the same again for snow chains.
 There may also be a weekly or per rental maximum that can be charged.
 However, an increasing number of car hire companies now include winter tyres within the displayed rate.
 Furthermore, some will even provide snow chains and ice scrapers!
-When booking a hire car in Europe during the winter months it pays to carefully check the terms and conditions for both charges and any inclusions.
+Look out for ‘Winterisation fees included’ when booking a hire car in Europe during the winter months.
+It pays to carefully check the terms and conditions for both charges and any inclusions.
+Please use the blue Worldwide tab on the search box to check for rates, availability and special offers.

 What about Four Wheel Drive?